 They will make use of steam to brew the coffee and also offer the possibility to grind your own beans.
 As you can see, these machines are often compact and small, so they will not provide a wide array of options when brewing your espresso, specially when it comes to mixing other coffee drink specialties.

 Only the top machines of our list provide the espresso cream, as they don’t have as much pressure as espresso machines to extract that much effectively the coffee oils.
-That’s not to say though that all coffee makers with grinder will have these limitations.
+That’s not to say though that all of these coffee makers will have these limitations.
 In our list we have the compact DeLonghi, which provides automated cappuccino recipes with a good extraction of cream, as well as the Breville Barista.

 Coffee makers with grinder also have a modest grinder burr and hopper.
-While some can grind a respectful amount of beans at once – and we included most of these machines on our list – their burrs are more simple, they can provide good options of grinding fineness but not as much as espresso machines.
-You will also note that many of them work with carafe systems
+While some can grind & brew a respectful amount of beans at once – and we included most of these machines on our list – their burrs are more simple, they can provide good options of grinding fineness but not as much as espresso machines.
+You will also note that many of them work with grinder systems

 What are the benefits of a coffee maker with grinder?